 Form the letters using Wikki Stix.

 Practice writing individual letters onto paper or worksheets.
-The cursive flashcards can be positioned on a desk for near copy work so that students are not visually distracted as they copy the letters.
+The cursive flashcards can be positioned on a desk for Near point copying so that students are not visually distracted as they copy the letters.
 This can help with pencil motions.

 Imagine a child copying a cursive letter from a far point such as a smartboard or strip of cursive letters positioned in the front of the room.
 As they form parts of a letter, they need to shift their vision and may end up with jerky pencil strokes or a lift of the pencil.
 Copying a letter form from near point can help as kids learn cursive.